VoxaAI/voxa-cli/README.md

 ## Getting started

+voxa-cli allows you to create a new voxa project or generate the interaction model needed in your alexa, dialogflow project.

+### \$ voxa create

-With the Voxa-cli you can scaffold a full Voxa project ready to get started to code your voice app for Amazon Alexa, Google Assistant, Telegram and Facebook Messenger.
+With the `Voxa-cli create command` you can scaffold a full Voxa project ready to get started to code your voice app for Amazon Alexa, Google Assistant, Telegram and Facebook Messenger.

 You can also create interaction model and publishing information for your Alexa skills.
 Voxa-cli supports many sources like google spreadsheet, office 365, local .xlsx, .ods, .fods files to manage your interaction model information and publishing information.

-### How to generate a Voxa project
+#### How to generate a Voxa project

 As simple as: